Boheoja

 Boheoja (Korean: 보허자; Hanja: 步虛子) is a Korean court music repertoire originated from China.
-It was introduced from Song Dynasty during Goryeo Dynasty period which at the time was ruled by King Yejong.
+It was introduced from the Song dynasty during the Goryeo dynasty period, which at the time was ruled by King Yejong.

 Categorized as sa (詩; poetry), the repertoire is poetry based-musical orchestra.
 Introduced collectively with another Chinese piece called Nakyangchun (Spring In Luoyang), Bohoja now is only preserved in Korea and vanished in China.
 There are 2 versions of Boheoja: Boheosa, version played by combination of wind and string instruments.
 Boheosa is an original version with 7 stanzas and 82 melodic lines.
 The second version is Boheoja which have been shortened with only 3 stanzas and 29 melodic lines.
-In Goryeo and Joseon Dynasty, Boheoja was played as accompaniment of banquets and dances.
+In Goryeo and Joseon dynasty, Boheoja was played as accompaniment of banquets and dances.
 Instruments used in Boheoja are dangpiri (Chinese piri), janggu (hourglass-shaped drum), daegeum (large bamboo flute), dangjeok (small Chinese flute), haegeum (2 stringed fiddle), jwago (seated-drum), ajaeng (bowed-zither), pyeonjong (metal bells), and pyeongyeong (stone bells).